Managing Blood Sugars When You Have Type 1 Diabetes

 How Are Blood Sugar Levels Measured?

 - Daily blood sugars.
 These are the measurements you take throughout the day, typically using a glucose meter.
-If your child wears a , you can see the blood sugar level on the display at any time.
+If you wear a continuous glucose monitor (CGM), you can see the blood sugar level on the display at any time.

 - Blood sugars over the past few months.
-Every few months you’ll meet with the care team, and they’ll send your child for a blood test called glycosylated hemoglobin (hemoglobin A1c or HbA1c).
-The results will show how often your child’s blood glucose was in and out of the healthy range in the 2–3 months before the test.
+Every few months you’ll meet with the care team, and they’ll send you for a blood test.
+The results will show how often your blood glucose was in and out of the healthy range in the 2–3 months before the test.

-How Can I Help Manage My Child’s Blood Sugar Levels?
+How Can I Help Manage My Blood Sugar Levels?